 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the sc.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: Sc.exe is not essential for the Windows OS and causes relatively few problems.
+Description: Sc.exe is not essential for Windows and will often cause problems.
 The sc.exe file is located in the C:\Windows folder.

 Known file sizes on Windows 10/8/7/XP are 360,960 bytes (66% of all occurrences) or 385,024 bytes.